 The initial symptoms of German measles, the rash on the face and other parts of the body, usually lasts for around three days.
 Hence, this disease is also known as the 'three-day measles'.
 The other symptoms of the illness, including swollen lymph nodes may persist for about a week or even more, while the patient may endure joint aches for more than two weeks.
 While children who are infected by rubella virus usually take a week's time to recover, in the case of adults the recovery time is even longer.
 However, it needs to be borne in mind that even after all the symptoms of the disease are gone and the patients has recovered from the illness, they remain contagious for another week and should not come in contact with healthy people during this period.

+Antibiotics are useless in treating rubella or German measles as they do not work against any viral infection.
+Generally, rubella heals by itself.
+However, if any complications arise during the course of the ailment, you need to seek medical help.
+However, if a pregnant woman comes in contact with any persons infected with rubella or have suffered German measles, she should immediately contact her gynecologist.
+Children who have been infected by rubella or are suffering from German measles usually have trivial symptoms of the disease and may be treated at home.
+However, it is important to keep an eye on the child's body temperature during the ailment and if you find the temperature rising abnormally, seek immediate medical help.
 If you find that the child is experiencing uneasiness due to German measles, you may give him ibuprofen or acetaminophen to alleviate his/ her conditions.
 However, never ever give aspirin to a child suffering from viral infections because the use of this medication is related with the development of a condition called Reye syndrome.
 Reye syndrome has the aptitude to result in the failure of the liver functioning and may even cause death.

+Normally, German measles in children is a mild ailment and can be treated at home.
+However, you need to seek medical help if the child's temperature begins to rise fast.
+You should immediately call a doctor if you find that the child's fever has a temperature of 102�F (38.9�C) or more.
+If the child is below the age of six months, call the doctor if you find the temperature rising to 100.4�F (38�C) or more.
+You should also seek immediate medical aid if you notice that your child is getting sicker by the day due to rubella or has developed symptoms that are no longer mild (as described earlier).
 As mentioned earlier, rubella or German measles is supposed to be a very mild ailment, but it may prove to be disastrous when pregnant women or women planning to become pregnant soon are infected by the virus.
 When pregnant women are affected by rubella virus, it may result in numerous problems and the disease may also induce abortion or miscarriage.
 When the fetus of the pregnant women infected by the virus is also affected by rubella, it may result in congenital rubella syndrome of CRS.
 In fact, congenital rubella syndrome leads to numerous birth deformities in the baby.
 Some of the conditions that a baby/ fetus may endure owing to congenital rubella syndrome are as follows:

+The possibilities of your baby becoming a victim of congenital rubella syndrome entirely depend on the stage of pregnancy when you are infected by the virus.
+In fact, the risks of your baby also being affected by German measles are the maximum if you are infected by the virus during the 11th week of your pregnancy.
+In fact, it has been found that around 9 out of 10 infants are affected by this viral disease if their mother catches the disease during this period of their pregnancy.
+The chances of your baby developing rubella is almost nil or rare if you are infected by the virus during your 17th week of pregnancy or later.
+However, the baby may still be affected by deafness even if you catch the viral infection as late as the 20th week of pregnancy.
+Therefore, if you are doubtful regarding your immunity against rubella you need to avoid coming in contact with any person who may have been affected by rubella virus or had already endured the disease.
+This is especially true during the first few weeks of your pregnancy.
+This will help to avoid congenital rubella syndrome (CRS).
 However, it is really unfortunate that if you happen to develop German measles or rubella while you are pregnant, especially within 17 months of your pregnancy, there is little or nothing that can be done to protect your fetus/ unborn baby from developing congenital rubella syndrome, which may actually result in various birth defects in the baby.
 Precisely speaking, till date there is no medication that is effective in preventing the devastation caused to fetus if pregnant women catch the disease.
 The only thing that may be done is to conduct blood tests to find out if you have actually been infected by the virus while you are pregnant.
 In such circumstances, your gynecologist or even the midwife may recommend certain tests to ascertain if your fetus has already been harmed.
 And, in case it is detected that the fetus has been damaged because of you contracting the virus during pregnancy, you may be advised to terminate your pregnancy.
 While this is traumatizing indeed, there is no other option, but to induce an abortion.
 This will help to prevent the birth of a baby with numerous deformities.